mrconter1/the-button-thought-experiment/Obligationism_v2.md

 Let us investigate the following question:

-> Do you think that it is possible for someone to rationally personally hold a philosophical position of continous desire of non-existence, not due to depression or temporary feelings, but because it's their stable outlook?
+> Is possible for someone to rationally hold a personal philosophical position of continous desire for non-existence, not due to depression or temporary feelings, but because it's their stable outlook?

 My experience asking this question so far has been that it is somewhat controversial.
 So instead of trying to figure out the real answer we will simply proceed by thinking about how one could explain each position.